July 3, 2021

 John.
 J. Jr. married Annie Donnelly at St. Ann Catholic Church in early 1895 (pictured).

-Her father John was a native from Ireland, as was John’s mother, and Annie gave birth to three daughters.
-The young mother was lost tragically just seven weeks after Annie C., her youngest was born.
-Annie C. followed her in death just seven weeks after that, and John mourned the loss of both his wife and youngest daughter while considering howto best provide for Carrie and Marie, who were just four and two years old.
+Her father John was a native of Ireland, as was John’s mother, and Annie gave birth to three daughters.
+The young mother was lost tragically just seven weeks after Annie C., her youngest, was born.
+Annie C. followed her in death just seven weeks after that, and John mourned the loss of both his wife and youngest daughter while considering howto best provide for Carrie and Marie, who were just four and two years old, respectively.

-William E. Burgan, their younger sibling, married Mary Catherine O’Brien in April, 1900 (pictured, both)and she gave birth to Mary Viola Burgan on March 7, 1902.
+William E. Burgan, their younger sibling, married Mary Catherine O’Brien in April, 1900 (pictured, both).
+She gave birth to Mary Viola Burgan on March 7, 1902.

 William was a successful marble cutter and did well both in the Baltimore area and in New Orleans, where he took his family in the summer of 1907.
 Unfortunately, both his wife and daughter picked up typhus there, and his wife Mary Catherine died just a few weeks later.
 Like his brother, he experienced a great loss in the early years of marriage, and looked to others to care for his young daughter Vi as he earned a living for the family.